firefly-iii/docs/docs/docs/how-to/data-importer/import/duplicates.md

 ## Common causes of false positives

-!!! info
-    You know it's not a duplicate, but the Data Importer believes it is
+A **false positive** happens when you know it's not a duplicate, but the Data Importer believes it is.

 This happens mostly when your data source has too little information to go on.
 For example, a CSV file with only a very few columns.
+This has very few other solutions.

-## Debugging
+## Further debugging

+When you are not sure why a duplicate is happening, or when you suspect a bug, please follow these three debugging steps first.
+I know I'm asking a lot, but in many cases the cause can be found easily enough.

+### First debug step

 Use the *debug view* to see why a transaction is imported, despite being a duplicate of another transaction.
 Remember that rules don't influence the (de)duplication process, because rules are applied *after* the duplication check.